Adavorn/Class-project-2/README.md

 - https://adavorn.github.io/Class-project-2/

 # future improvements
-- save gifs
+- save gifs to another location.
-- add gifs
+- add or upload gifs to website.
-- copy gifs
+- edit gifs to make new versions.